Dynamic Range Majority Data Structures: Introduction

-There are other data structure problems that also deal with coloured points.
+Finally, several other results exist for finding $\alpha$-majorities in the streaming model, typically referred to as \emph{heavy hitters}~\cite{boyer1991,Demaine2002,Karp2003,Misra1982}.
+De~Berg and Haverkort~\cite{DeBerg2003} studied a similar problem of reporting $\tau$-\emph{significant} colours.
+For this problem, the goal is to output all colours $c$ such that at least a $\tau$-fraction of \emph{all} of the points with colour $c$ lie in the axis-aligned query rectangle.
+More broadly, there are other data structure problems that deal with coloured points.
 In {\em coloured range reporting problems}, we are interested in reporting the set of distinct colours assigned to the points contained in an axis-aligned rectangle.
 Similarly, in {\em the coloured range counting problem} we are interested in returning the number of such distinct colours.
-Gupta et al.~\cite{Gupta1995} and Bozanis et al.~\cite{Bozanis1995} studied these problems and presented several interesting results.
+Gupta~\etal~\cite{Gupta1995}, Bozanis~\etal~\cite{Bozanis1995}, and, more recently, Gagie et al.~\cite{GNP2010} and Gagie and K{\"a}rkk{\"a}inen~\cite{Gagie2010} studied these problems and presented several interesting results.